akib0079/akib0079/README.md

 - 🔭 I’m currently working as a [Freelancer](https://www.fiverr.com/users/akib0079/)

-- 🌱 I’m currently learning **Mern-stack** :brain:
+- 🌱 I’m currently learning: **Mern-stack** :brain:

-- 👨‍💻 All of my projects are available at [https://webdeveloperakib.tk/](https://webdeveloperakib.tk/)
+- 👨‍💻 All of my projects are available at: [https://webdeveloperakib.tk/](https://webdeveloperakib.tk/)

-- 📫 How to reach me **akibzawayed0079@gmail.com**
+- 📫 How to reach me: **akibzawayed0079@gmail.com**

-- ⚡ Fun fact **I have the ability to meet deadlines while maintaining composer** :bowtie:
+- ⚡ Fun fact: **I have the ability to meet deadlines while maintaining composer** :bowtie:

 <h3 align="left">Connect with me:</h3>
 <p align="left">